sandeepyadav10011995/Employee-Attrition-Prediction-Model/README.md

 # Employee_Attrition

-Topic -: Predicting Employee Attrition And Helping HR’s  For Recruitment
+## Predicting Employee Attrition And Helping HR’s  For Recruitment

 Employee turnover (attrition) is a major cost to an organization, and predicting turnover is at the forefront of needs of Human Resources (HR) in many organizations.Organizations face huge costs resulting from employee turnover.